sirfoga/pyhodl/README.md

 optional arguments:
-  -h, --help           show this help message and exit -updater, --update   Syncs local data with the transactions from your
+  -h, --help           show this help message and exit -update, --update    Syncs local data with the transactions from your
                        exchanges
-  -plotter, --plot     Creates charts of your data -stats, --stats      Computes statistics and trends using local data -verbose, --verbose  Increase verbosity
+  -hist HIST           Downloads historical prices of your coins -plot PLOT           Creates charts of your data -stats STATS         Computes statistics and trends using local data -verbose, --verbose  Increase verbosity
+  -tor TOR             Connect to tor via this password (advanced)
 ```

 ## Changelog